-During the last several years, in addition to his research in condensed matter theory, Victor Yakovenko has been working in a recently emerged field of studies often called "econophysics."
-Econophysics applies the methods of statistical physics to economical, financial, and social problems.
+During the last several years, in addition to his research in condensed matter theory, Victor Yakovenko has been working in a recently emerged field of studies often called "econophysics".
+Econophysics applies statistical physics methods to economical, financial, and social problems.
 Detailed references to the econophysics research in Victor Yakovenko's group are given in his Web page http://www2.physics.umd.edu/~yakovenk/ econophysics.html.
 The results have been published in refereed journals [1-6] and presented at international conferences and seminars.
-His research has been reviewed in a popular article in "American Scientist" magazine [7], and "Australian Financial Review" newspaper is preparing a column about his studies.
-His student Adrian Drăgulescu received Ph.D. in 2002 and now works as a risk analyst at the Constellation Energy Group in Baltimore, which is the owner of Baltimore Electric and Gas Company.
+His research has been reviewed in a popular article in the American Scientist magazine [7], and Australian Financial Review, the leading Australian business newspaper, has published an op-ed column about his studies [8].
+His student Adrian Dragulescu received Ph.D. in 2002 and now works as a risk analyst at the Constellation Energy Group in Baltimore, which is the owner of Baltimore Electric and Gas Company.
 Currently Victor Yakovenko works with another graduate student A. Christian Silva.